IN PICTURES: Offaly school celebrates memorable football success

-THERE was a great air of satisfaction in Colaiste Choilm, Tullamore on Friday evening when a famous football success was celebrated.
+THERE was a great air of satisfaction in Colaiste Choilm, Tullamore when a famous football success was celebrated recently.
 Read more below the picture

 CLICK ON NEXT> ABOVE TO GO THROUGH THE FULL GALLERY OF PICTURES FROM THE NIGHT